LaurenceRawlings/savify/README.rst

 Playlists
 =========

-If you want to use Savify to download personal Spotify playlists ensure their visibility is set to 'Public'.
+If you want to use Savify to download personal Spotify playlists, ensure their visibility is set to 'Public'.
 This is so Savify can use the Spotify API to retrieve the song details from your playlist.

 Installation
 ============

-If you are on Windows tyou can doqnload the latest pre-packed executable package (which I recommend as you will not have to provide a Savify API key), or you can download the python library and run the module directly using the CLI.
+If you are on Windows you can download the latest pre-packed executable package (which I recommend as you will not have to provide a Savify API key), or you can download the python library and run the module directly using the CLI.